 ON THIS PAGE: You will read about your child’s medical care after treatment is finished and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

-    Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary tumors.
-For example, radiation therapy to the head and spine can cause cognitive (thought-process) and hormonal symptoms over time, although the severity can vary greatly depending on the dose given and the age of the child.
+Based on the type of treatment your child received, the doctor will recommend what examinations and tests are needed to check for late effects.
+For example, radiation therapy to the head and spine can cause cognitive and hormonal symptoms over time, although the severity can vary greatly depending on the dose given and your child’s age.
 Similarly, the risks and potential side effects of surgery vary widely, depending on the location of the tumor and how it grew.
 Likewise, the risks of chemotherapy and the likelihood of secondary tumors also strongly depend on the drugs and doses used.
 Your child’s doctor can recommend the necessary screening tests.
-Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
+Follow-up care should address your child’s quality of life, including any developmental or emotional concerns.

 The Children's Oncology Group (COG) has studied the physical and psychological effects that childhood cancer survivors face.
 Based on these studies, COG has created recommendations for long-term follow-up care for childhood, adolescent, and young adult survivors that can be found on a separate website: www.survivorshipguidelines.org .

 You are encouraged to organize and keep a personal record of the child’s medical information.
 The doctor will help you create this.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.